 I adopted kittens instead of grown cats because I thought they would have a better chance of adapting to the dogs, not having any previous negative experiences to get over.
 I got the spunkiest kittens I could find.
 I know that nothing stimulates my dogs to chase more than a cat that runs from them, so I was looking for cats that would stand their ground.

 If your dogs are anything like mine, they will be very excited and interested in the new kitten.
 When you first bring the kitten home, keep it in a safe, quiet place for a few hours.
 I used a spare bedroom.
 I left them in the carrier for about an hour, then after they had a chance to relax, I gave them the run of the room.

 Give Them Time to Get Used to Each Other

 When the kittens seemed to be feeling at home, I brought in the first dog.
 I went with the most mellow dog first.
 If you have two people, you can each hold one of the animals.
 Pet them and get them calm, and let them get used to seeing each other.

 If the cat doesn't seem afraid, let them sniff each other.
 If the animals seem comfortable, let them on the floor together.
-For this first meeting I kept it short, maybe 5 minutes.
+For this first meeting, I kept it short, maybe five minutes.
 Give the kittens a break, then introduce the next dog.

 Give Love and Praise

-If the kittens seemed afraid, I comforted them, but I didn't have much to worry about there, it was a pretty amusing sight to see this tiny kitten hissing and swatting at my 125 lb Rottweiler, but these cat's didn't back down a bit.
+If the kittens seemed afraid, I comforted them, but I didn't have much to worry about there.
+It was a pretty amusing sight to see this tiny kitten hissing and swatting at my 125 lb Rottweiler.
+They were a little afraid, but these cats didn't back down a bit.

-If the dog made any, even slightly aggressive, movement I would give him a stern "No," and pet the kitty to show him, it's my kitty, then pet the dog to reassure him, he's still my dog.
+If the dog made any, even slightly aggressive, movement, I would give him a stern "No," and pet the kitty to show him it's my kitty.
+Then I pet the dog to reassure him that he's still my dog.